I have organized the notation for my dances into three categories:

 I use global/positional notation for my dances.
 This is something I am still learning how to do, so apologies in advance if you find any of my directions confusing.
 Please feel free to contact me with questions or suggestions for improvement.
 Here are a few conventions I have adopted:

 - I occasionally borrow terms like “diagonals” or “corners” from English country dance terminology even when describing contra dances.
 Contras have absorbed many figures and choreographic ideas from the ECD world, including heys, the Mad Robin figure, poussettes, chase figures, and figures of 8.
 So, my belief is that this terminology, though not widely used for contras, might become familiar over time.
-I could easily be wrong about this, but (as with “files”) if the way I present dance descriptions is not appropriate for actual teaching or calling, you can find other ways, including demonstration, to get an idea across.
+I could easily be wrong about this, but (as with “files”) if the way I present dance descriptions is not appropriate for actual teaching or calling, there are always other ways, including demonstration, to get an idea across.

 - When in doubt, my intention is to describe where dancers are at that moment, not who they are or where they began the dance.
 So, “right file” or “right diagonal” refers to whoever is in that position at that point in the dance.
 There are occasional exceptions to this, when I decide it would be helpful to identify a particular person or people.
 For example, those who began as first and second corners might have quite different roles in a particular adapted hey figure, which I would want to explain step-by-step as people move through the figure.
 In such situations, I might explicitly break (or perhaps I should say, “adapt”) my own rule.